Assumable Loan

 Assumption, due-on-sale, and subject-to-mortgage terms used when a loan follows a property transfer.

-An assumable loan is a mortgage that allows a new home purchaser to undertake the obligations of the existing loan without changing the loan terms.
-Commonly, FHA and VA mortgages are assumable if they lack due-on-sale clauses.
+An assumable loan is a type of mortgage loan that allows a new home purchaser to take over the existing loan of the seller without altering the terms of the loan.

 Mortgage whose existing loan terms can be transferred to a qualified buyer instead of forcing the buyer to originate a new mortgage.